Skip to content

 I’ve seen my fair share of strange or unsuitable workout gear.

 Flip flops whilst squatting?
-And let’s face it – no one looks cool doing a quadruped.
 I thought to share my opinions on the best workout clothes to wear for fitness training.

 Natural Fibres: